 Bothwell's eclectic, simple furnishings, most of which remain in the lodge today, created an informal atmosphere that reflected his intentions to use the house as a recreational retreat for his friends.
 Bothwell enjoyed entertaining guests at Stonyridge Farm, which is evident from detailed, noted guest books that remain in the house.

 The lodge features hardwood floors throughout that wind through French doors, up several staircases and lead to 11 bedrooms and numerous other rooms.
 Passageways link different rooms and lends intrique to the structure.
 In the music room, Bothwell's guests could play the piano or have a separate player unit do it for them.
-Today, Bothwell's private library is a favorite among visitors with its fine woodwork, cozy fireplace, inspiring view of the valley and Bothwell's extensive collection of books, including many first-edition books from the 1870s and 1880s.
+Today, Bothwell's private library is a favorite among visitors with its fine woodwork, cozy fireplace, inspiring view of the valley and Bothwell's extensive collection of books, including many early and limited edition books from the 1870s and 1880s.

 Several outbuildings surround the castlelike house.
 A garage, built in 1917 to house Bothwell's Chandler roadster, was expanded in 1928 to hold four cars and a loft was added as sleeping quarters for chauffeurs.
 Bothwell's favorite cousin, who was a frequent visitor to Stonyridge, used the bungalow-style Cliff House, built in 1928.
 A farmhouse, completed a few years after Bothwell's death, was used as a caretaker's cottage during the Bothwell Lodge Club days.